SIDS - The Facts and What They Mean

 SIDS occurs when babies do not wake up despite being under life threatening circumstances.
 Accidental suffocation is a prime example of SIDS.
 When a baby’s breathing becomes obstructed during sleep, a normal response would be to wake up or adjust position to clear airways and allow breathing.
 However, in this instance, the victim does not adjust or wake up resulting in suffocation.

 SIDS is feared mainly due to its unknown causes.
 It is feared, because despite decades of research such little is known about why or exactly how infants still die from it.
 In fact, in the United States, it is the leading cause of death in children between 1 month and 1 year of age.
 The incidence of SIDS peaks between 2 and 4 months of age and approximately 90% of SIDS deaths occur before the age of 6 months.11

 How SIDS is diagnosed

 You may ask, ‘if causes are unknown then how are babies pronounced dead due to SIDS’?
-When the cause to an ailment is known, the diagnosis is direct.
-To oversimplify, a runny nose may be caused by a common cold or due to seasonal allergy.
+When the cause of an ailment is known, the diagnosis is direct.
+To oversimplify, a runny nose may be caused by a common cold or seasonal allergy.
 That’s a direct diagnosis.
-However when the cause is unknown, the diagnosis may not be as direct as diagnosing a common cold.
+However when the cause is unknown, the diagnosis cannot be direct.

-SIDS is diagnosed by a process of elimination, in other words ruling out what the cause of death is not.
-This investigation includes performing a complete autopsy, examining the death scene, and reviewing the clinical history and ruling out other causes before pronouncing the baby dead due SIDS.
+SIDS is diagnosed by a process of elimination.
+In other words, ruling out what the cause of death is not.
+This investigation includes performing a complete autopsy, examining the death scene, reviewing the clinical history and ruling out other causes before pronouncing the baby dead due to SIDS.

 If there is still some uncertainty as to the cause after it is determined to be fully unexplained, the medical examiner or corner might leave the cause of death as “unknown”.
 Could there anything be more mysterious?